Where to stay in Seattle, Washington? Check this guide full of tips on the biggest city of the Evergreen state

 Other Resources for Travelling in the US

-If you are traveling to Seattle and other parts of the US, you might want to check some of our other guides to the region.
+If you are traveling to other parts of the US, you might want to check some of our other guides to the region.
 Check out where to stay in Minnesota and the best places to stay in Denver.
 Check also our guide on how to open a bank account in the US as a non resident.

 Are you in the US or have you already visited it?
 Leave your thoughts in the comment box below.